We are shaped by our choices, and some have life-or-death consequences. This Christian decision-making process can help us make wise decisions.

 Wise King Solomon also pointed out the importance of looking ahead to foresee the possible results of our decisions: “A prudent man foresees evil and hides himself, but the simple pass on and are punished” (Proverbs 22:3).

-This process of deliberating, counting costs and foreseeing future dangers and opportunities should prepare us for the next step.
+This process of deliberating the pros and cons, counting costs and foreseeing future dangers and opportunities should prepare us for the next step in the Christian decision-making process.

-6. Decide.
 With all the research and preparation, this part should be easier.
-Another prayer for guidance and additional consultation with advisers can give us the confidence to make a wise choice.
+Another prayer for guidance and additional consultation with advisers can give us the confidence to make a wise decision.

 If we have followed these steps carefully and put the decision into practice diligently, we will likely be happy with the results.